danrlu/nextflow_cheatsheet/README.md

 # Tips to get started with Nextflow scripting

 Nextflow can do SO much.
-Here only covers the very basics of the scripting and good-to-knows, but not configuration which would be more user-specific.
+Here only covers the very basics of the scripting, but not configuration which would be more user-specific.

 **Error reports and suggestions welcome!**